 This will repace

 /lib/libpcsclite.so.1is already a symbolic link to

-The Ubuntu wrong solution
+The Ubuntu wrong solutionwpa_supplicant is linked with

 /lib/libpcsclite.so.1so can be run even if